d-silu/LearnSnowflake/snowflake-definitive-guide/chapter3-notes-3-tables-1.md

      - Increased storage costs compared to base tables due to data redundancy.

-     - Requires maintenance to keep them sychronzied with changes in base data.
+     - Requires maintenance to keep them synchronized with changes in base data.

      - Not suitable for infrequently used of highly-mutable data.